subquery/documentation/docs/quickstart/quickstart_chains/avalanche.md

 :::
 ## 1. Update Your GraphQL Schema File

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect place to start.
-It allows you to define your end goal beforehand.
+It allows you to define your end goal right at the start.

-Remove all existing entities and update the `schema.graphql` file as follows:
+Remove all existing entities and update the `schema.graphql` file as follows, here you can see we are indexing all rewards in Pangolin:

 ```graphql
 type PangolinRewards @entity {